-Do you have a circuit breaker that is tripped or keeps shutting down?
+Tripped circuit breaker won’t reset or keeps tripping?
 If yes, you can consult with our local Mesa electricians free of charge.
-Dolce Electric Co has scheduled electricians Mesa AZ homeowners and businesses can get free over the phone help from today, Saturday, December 15th, 2018, during normal business hours.
-Our scheduled in-office electrician in Mesa AZ will answer all of your questions about why your circuit breaker keeps tripping along with questions about other circuit breaker problems and assist you if your circuit breaker won’t reset.
+Dolce Electric Co has scheduled electricians Mesa AZ homeowners and businesses can get free over the phone help from Monday thru Friday, during normal business hours.
+Our scheduled in-office electrician in Mesa AZ will answer all of your questions about why your circuit breaker keeps tripping along with questions about other circuit breaker problems.
+He might be able to help you with resetting your circuit breaker.

-A shorted wire cannot be fixed by excessively trying to reset the breaker and doing this can increase the size of the repair and it could damage other appliances or components sharing the same wiring.
+A shorted wire cannot be fixed by excessively trying to reset the breaker and doing this can increase the size of the repair.
+It could damage other appliances or components sharing the same wiring.

-If you have questions regarding shorted out wires or circuit breaker problems you can call our Mesa AZ electricians for free over the phone help.
+If you have questions regarding shorted out wires, circuit breaker problems or how to reset them, you can call our Mesa AZ electricians for free over the phone help.
 They will walk you through a few simple and safe steps to try to correct the problem before scheduling an appointment to repair the problem.

-As mentioned earlier, cinrcuit breakers limit the maximum amount of electrical current that can flow across the attached wires for safety.
-An overloaded condition happens when this maximum safe threshold is crossed resulting in the circuit breaker tripping off to stop the wires from overheating.
+As mentioned earlier, circuit breakers limit the maximum amount of electrical current that can flow across the attached wires for safety.
+An overloaded condition happens when this maximum safe threshold is crossed.
+This results in the circuit breaker tripping off to stop the wires from overheating.

 Reduce the power demand on the wires:

-Sometimes plugging an appliance or device into another circuit can eliminate this problem if your breaker keeps overloading because you are taking part of the demand off the overloaded circuit and applying it to a different one.
+Sometimes plugging an appliance or device into another circuit can eliminate this problem if your breaker is overloading.
+Doing this will take part of the electrical demand off the overloaded circuit by applying it to a different one.
 Just make sure you are not overloading that circuit now.

 Stop using multiple devices at the same time:

 This can be an inconvenience and it’s more of a temporary remedy than a long term solution.
 Everything plugged into to a circuit draws power and when it’s all used or turned on at the same time the total power demand is increased.
-Using appliances or devices one at a time can prevent the breaker from overloading but when you forget and run them at the same time you’ll quickly remember your circuit breaker problems.
+Using appliances or devices one at a time can prevent the breaker from overloading.
+Keep in mind that if you forget and run them at the same time you’ll quickly remember the problem and need to reset your circuit breaker.

 Add another power circuit: